brandon j reilly

 Philippines, Southeast Asia, Mariana Islands, gender and sexuality, oral traditions, comparative colonialism, Asian Pacific American studies

-Research Experience in the Philippines
+Research in the Philippines

 I spent about a year in the Philippines in 2009-10 and 2010-11 conducting dissertation research in fieldwork in the Metro Manila area in archives at the National Archives, the National Library, the Rizal Library at the Ateneo de Manila University, the Main Library at the University of the Philippines, Diliman, the Miguel de Benavides Library at the University of Santo Tomas, the Lopez Library, and the Ortigas Foundation Library; and outside of the capitol at the Cordillera Studies Center at the University of the Philippines, Baguio, Saint Louis University Library (Baguio), the National Library (Vigan), the Central Library at the University of San Carlos (Cebu), the Silliman University Library (Dumaguete), the Museo de Oro and Main Library at Xavier University (Cagayan de Oro), and Dansalan College Library (Marawi).
 I also conducted a very brief foray into participant observation of the Talaandig community in Sungco.

-Research Experience in the United States
+Research in the United States

 From July to Sept.
 2012, I completed my dissertation research in the U.S. at the Newberry Library and the Joseph Regenstein Library at the University of Chicago (both in Chicago), the Bentley Historical Library and Hatcher Graduate Library at the University of Michigan, Ann Arbor, Syracuse University Library (Syracuse), the Thetford Historical Society (Thetford, VT), and the Houghton Library at Harvard.